judka-uriel/uriel-book/uriel_en.md

 <!-- The sefirah Da'at is not linked to egoism, since in the process of
 copying information into the mind nothing diminishes from the world.
-But when understanding forms in the mind through the sefirah Binah, this is already exclusive asset that can be shared with the world. -->
+But when understanding is formed in the mind through the sefirah Binah, this is already exclusive asset that can be shared with the world. -->

 Binah and Chokhmah correspond to finding and correcting an error.